4: Your Feedback and Concerns

-We place great value on your feedback, and we have a number of mechanisms in place to ensure we receive and act on feedback on all aspects of your experience within the Department and the University in general.
+We place great value on feedback from students and we have a number of mechanisms in place to ensure we receive and act on feedback on all aspects of your experience within the Department and the University in more general.

 You can provide feedback to us through a number of mechanisms such as: